DevExpress/devextreme-documentation/concepts/05 Widgets/DataGrid/75 Keyboard Support.md

     </tr>
     <tr>
         <td>Tab / Shift + Tab</td>
-        <td>Moves the focus one element forward/back.<br /> Focuses the first/last element in the next/previous row if elements in the current row run out.</td>
+        <td>Moves the focus one element forward/back.<br /> Focuses the first/last element in the next/previous row if there are no more elements in the current row.</td>
     </tr>
     <tr>
         <td>